+To Castle:

-To Castle: If using the keyboard, just type the king's move and press RETURN.
+If using the keyboard, just type the king's move and hit RETURN.
 The rook will tag along.
 For example, if you are white and you wish to castle king's side, type:

-E1-G1 (RETURN)
+E1-G1 (return)

 You will see both your king and rook move.
-SARGON lists it as Ø-Ø or Ø-Ø-Ø as in normal chess notation.
+SARGON lists it as 0-0 or 0-0-0 as in normal chess notation.
 The joystick move is also automatic.

-To Capture En Passant: If you wish to capture one of SARGON's pawns using the En Passant privilege, enter your pawn's moves.
-After your pawn move is displayed, SARGON's pawn will blink then vanish.
+To Capture En Passant:

+If you wish to capture one of SARGON's pawns using the En Passant privilege, enter your pawn's move.
+After your pawn move is displayed, SARGON's pawn will blink than vanish.
 When SARGON captures En Passant, his move is displayed in the same way.
 The move is listed as PXPEP.